tuckerweibell/recipe/src/unreleased.md

 #### Bug fixes

 - Changed EzModal to vertically space content, such that it behaves the same as EzCard content.
+- Changed EzField to only trigger `onChange` if the selection causes a change to the initially provided value.

 #### Documentation